ihh/quaff/README.md

 Any problems can often be diagnosed by turning up the logging to -v5 or so.

 Quaff makes every effort to clean up rogue EC2 instances, but please check!

+Options for parallel processing over queueing system:
+   -qsubjobs &lt;N&gt;   Submit up to N simultaneous jobs to queueing system -qsub &lt;path&gt;, -qsubopts &lt;options&gt;
+                   Path to, and options for, job submission program (qsub) -qsubdir &lt;path&gt; Temporary directory to use for job scripts -qsubheader &lt;header file&gt;
+                   Specify header for job scripts (e.g. for PBS directives)

+To use queueing, specify a nonzero value for -qsubjobs.

 </code></pre>